- Reminder: Meet at UW Williams Conservatory (located near 9th and Ivinson green space) at 11 a.m. for Friday’s class. Bring your photo and/or camera!

 If you capture a portrait or photo of a person, tell the viewer more about the person or context of the photo.

 (Example of a caption with a person in the photo) Kristen Landreville teaches the Multimedia Production class at the University of Wyoming on Monday morning.
-She is a professor of communication and journalism and is in her eighth year at UW.
+She is an associate professor of communication and journalism and is in her ninth year at UW.